 Session Two- Writing The Report January 18 11 am-12:30pm

 Attendees are provided a sample template of an evaluation and a set of sample typed notes from a set of interviews.
-As homework, the participants will move the data from the notes to the evaluation template and write in the discussion section on malingering.
+As homework, the participants will cut and paste the data from the notes to the evaluation template and at their option, write in the discussion sections.
 This should take approximately two and a half hours.
 I will check to see that the work was done.
 There won’t be any grading or comments as a part of the course.
-However, I will host an online GoToMeeting style ongoing consultation and support group, at no cost, for attendees moving on to do some of these cases.
+However, I host an online GoToMeeting style ongoing consultation and support group, at no cost, for attendees moving on to do some of these cases.